CCPortal Home | Register | Login

 The place of effective management is the place where key management and commercial decisions necessary for the conduct of the entity’s business are in substance made.
 This claim that a company is effectively managed and controlled in Malta may be substantiated by ensuring that all board meetings and general meetings are held in Malta and that management decisions are taken in Malta (and not anywhere else).
 Moreover, the company’s records should be maintained in Malta in order to reflect the company’s effective management in Malta.

-Further substance may be establsiehd by appointing Maltese resident directors.
+Further substance may be established by appointing Maltese resident directors.
 Other connecting factors may include running an operating office and taking on employees in Malta.

-An oversea company may also be registered in terms of the Malta Companies Act, 1995 as this is necessary to ensure the recognition and taxation of branches in Malta.
+An oversea company which may have branch operations in Malta would be registered in terms of the Malta Companies Act, 1995 as this is necessary to ensure the recognition and taxation of branches in Malta.

 Taxation of non-Malta domiciled Companies resident in Malta